docPoacher/hello-world/notes/baroque sources.md

 JA.
 S. ANDREA IN VIA FLAMINA.
 PLAN (Penguin Books),

 8. THE DEATH OF THE VIRGIN.
 By Caravaggio, 1605-6.
 Oil on canvas, 369 x 245 cm.
 Paris, Louvre.
 (Photograph: Réunion des Musées Nationaux) Painted for a chapel in the Roman church of S. Maria della Scala but re- jected by the fathers as being too vulgar.
-Despite this clerical disapproval, Caravaggio's altarpiece was greatly admired by the painters in Rome and in 1607 was purchased by the Duke of Mantua, on the recommendation of no

-less an artist than Rubens.
+Despite this clerical disapproval, Caravaggio's altarpiece was greatly admired by the painters in Rome and in 1607 was purchased by the Duke of Mantua, on the recommendation of no less an artist than Rubens.
 Lit: W. Friedlaender: Caravaggio Studies, 1955.
 126-7, 195-8.

 9. VENUS AND ADONIS.
 By Peter Paul Rubens, c.
 1635.
 Oil on canvas, 197.2 x 241.6 cm.
 New York, Metropolitan Museum of Art (Gift of Harry Payne Bingham.
 1937).
 (Photograph: Museum)

 The painting depends, as Panofsky has shown (Problems in Titian.
 1969.
 154n.), on Titian's Leave-taking of Adonis in the Prado, of which Rubens had made a copy.
 Lit: J.-A. Goris and J. S. Held: Rubens in America, 1947.
+38.

-38. 10.
-SALT-CELLAR.
+10. SALT-CELLAR.
 By Georg Petel, c.
 1627-8.
 Ivory, with silver-gilt base and salt receptacle.
 44 cm. high.
 Stockholm, Royal Palace.
 (Photograph: Sven Nilsson)
+[Georg Petel after Salt cellar with the Triumph of Venus, dated 1628 Stockholm, private collection Royal Collections Sweden, inv./cat.nr.
+S.S.143](https://dulwich-picture-gallery-ii.rkdstudies.nl/after-rubens-/peter-paul-rubens-dpg264/)

-The cylindrical ivory carving represents the triumph of the sea-born Venus.

-who is accompanied by a Triton and three nymphs.
-The salt-cellar, which was

-executed by Petel from a design by Rubens, is mentioned in the inventory of Rubens's estate drawn up in 1640.
+The cylindrical ivory carving represents the triumph of the sea-born Venus. who is accompanied by a Triton and three nymphs.
+The salt-cellar, which was executed by Petel from a design by Rubens, is mentioned in the inventory of Rubens's estate drawn up in 1640.
 Lit: K. Feuchtmayr.
 A. Schädler, N. Lieb and T. Müller: Georg Petel 1601/2-1634.
 1973.98-102.

 11 .
 THE ARCADIAN SHEPHERDS.
 By Nicolas Poussin, c.
 1640.
 Oil on canvas, 85 x 121 cm.
 Paris, Louvre.
 (Photograph: Réunion des Musées Nationaux)

 The best exposition of the subject is by E. Panofsky, in Philosophy and History.
 Essays presented to Ernst Cassirer, 1936.
 223-54 (see also his Meaning in the Visual Arts, 1955.
 295-320).
 Panofsky points out that the painting presents a more classical and more 'philosophical interpretation of the theme of Et in Arcadia Ego than that seen in Poussin's earlier version of the subject now at Chatsworth.
 Whereas in the Chatsworth picture there is an element of surprise as the shepherds come unexpectedly upon the tomb, the Louvre canvas shows them absorbed in calm discussion and meditation on the idea of mortality.
 The dating of the picture is a matter of dispute: the arguments are sum- marized by Blunt (Poussin, 1966.
 80-81), who would himself prefer to place

 it as late as the 1650s.

 12. CARDINAL DE BOUILLON.
 By Hyacinthe Rigaud, 1708.
 Oil on canvas.
 274 x 217 cm.
 Perpignan, Musée Rigaud.
 (Photograph: Lauros-Giraudon)
 The Baroque state portrait in its ultimate and most opulent form.
 Cardinal de Bouillon (1644-1715).
 Dean of the Sacred College, is represented at the opening of the Porta Santa of St Peter's in Rome in the year 1700.
 The children posing as infant angels are portraits of members of the Cardinal's family.
 La Tour d'Auvergne.

 1745-52. ii.
 408. Lit: A. 1.
 Dezaller d'Argenville: Abrégé de la vie des plus fameux peintres,

 1174 MONEY-CHANGER, By Walter Steinkoppel.
 32 x 42 cm.
 Berlin-Dahlem, Gemäldegalerie.
-(Photograph: Walter Steinkopf) Berlearly inspired by the candlelight pictures of Honthorst (see No. 40 below), K. Bauch interprets the picture as a representation of Avarice (Der junge

-Rembrandt und seine Zeit.
+(Photograph: Walter Steinkopf) Berlearly inspired by the candlelight pictures of Honthorst (see No. 40 below), K. Bauch interprets the picture as a representation of Avarice (Der junge Rembrandt und seine Zeit.
 1960.
 139).
 Lit: Rosenberg.
 Rembrandt.
 308, 321; Bredius/Gerson.
 587.

 14. THE SUPPER AT EMMAUS.
 By Rembrandt 1648, Oil on panel.
 68 x 65 cm.
 Paris, Louvre.
 (Photograph: Réunion des Musées Nationaux) The subject was treated by Rembrandt in four paintings and two etchings.
 On the iconography see W. Stechow. in Zeitschrift für Kunstgeschichte, 1934.